Dreezy305/NestJs-Interview-Questions/README.md

 Under the hood, Nest makes use of express by default and optionally can be configured to use Fastify as well.

-### How can you specify the Framework/platform to use in Nestjs
+### How can you specify the Framework to use in Nestjs

 In your `main.ts` file, create a NestJS application using the `NestFactory` method: